 Chateau La Nerthe produces 3 red Chateauneuf du Pape wines and two Chateauneuf du Pape Blanc wines.

 Chateau La Nerthe Chateauneuf du Pape – 55% Grenache, 17% Syrah, 15% Mourvedre, 7% Cinsault, 3% Counoise and the remaining 3% is a blend of the other varietals planted in the vineyard.
 Over the years, the amount of Grenache in the blend has decreased.
+The terroir is rocks, stones and sand soils.
+The vines are planted in la Crau, les Escondudes, la Reves and course the la Nerthe lieux-dits.
 The wine is aged in a combination of vessels that vary, depending on the varietals for 12 to 18 months.
+On average today you find 18% new, French oak barrels, used oak barrels and tank to age the wines.
 Close to 15,000 cases are produced each year.

 Chateau La Nerthe Clos de la Graniere – 45% Grenache, 24% Syrah, 18% Mourvedre, 8% Cinsault with the remaining percentage split between various other grapes.
 This can be thought of as the second wine of their flagship brand, Chateau La Nerthe Chateauneuf du Pape as it comes from their youngest vines.
 The wine is aged for 6 months in concrete vats.
 A small percentage of the wine is aged in new, French oak barrels, with the remainder being aged in foudres.
 Close to 5,000 cases are produced each year.

 La Nerthe Cuvee des Cadettes has been in production since the end of the 1800’s.
 At the time it was produced 100% Grenache.
 The wine became a blend in the early 1900’s.
 An interesting fact for those that think special cuvees is a completely modern creation.
 However, the modern era for La Nerthe Cuvee Cadettes starts in 1970.
-Today, the blend is on average, 40% Grenache, 30% Syrah and 30% Mourvedre.
+Today, the blend is on average, 34% Grenache, 33% Syrah and 33% Mourvedre.
+The terroir is galets and sand.
+The vines are planted in the la Nerthe, la Crau, les Escondudes, and les Reves lieux-dits.
 Over the years, the amount of Grenache in the blend has been reduced.
-The wine is aged for an average of 12 months in a combination of 80% new, French oak barrels and 20% aged, French oak barrels.
+The wine is aged for an average of 12 months in 80% new, French oak barrels and 20% aged, French oak barrels.
 On average, close to 1,700 cases are produced each year.

 Chateau La Nerthe produces two white wines: